 Suppose you were to create the most environmentally sensitive shoe Timberland had ever made.
 You’d want the finished product to be high quality, crafted from eco-conscious materials and manufactured with as little energy as possible, right?
-That’s exactly the idea behind the Earthkeepers® Hookset Handcrafted collection, which Timberland introduced this spring.
+That’s exactly the idea behind the Earthkeepers® Hookset Handcrafted collection, which Timberland introduced Spring 2012.

 Our Earthkeepers® line is grounded in a philosophy of reducing our impact on the planet while making premium gear.
 To do that, we strive to incorporate organic and recycled materials into the design, seek to minimize environmental impacts in our manufacturing processes, and offer transparency in the form of our Green Index® rating, which lets you compare the impact of one pair of Timberland® footwear to another.